atyre2/atyre2.github.io/_posts/2017-06-16-rebutting_cade.md

 Brian Cade [published a scathing condemnation of current statistical practices in ecology.](http://onlinelibrary.wiley.com/doi/10.1890/14-1639.1/full) It promises to be highly influential; I have seen it cited by reviewers already.
 I agree with a great many points Brian raised.
 I also disagree with one very central point.

 First let's deal with the common ground.
-Brian's assessment of how carelessly AIC~c~ based model averaging is being used by ecologists is spot on.
+Brian's assessment of how carelessly $$AIC_c$$ based model averaging is being used by ecologists is spot on.
 There's a lot of sloppy reporting of results as well as egregiously misinformed conclusions.
-Perhaps the biggest issue with AIC~c~ approaches is that they require *thinking* to be used effectively.
+Perhaps the biggest issue with $$AIC_c$$ approaches is that they require *thinking* to be used effectively.
 In my experience with teaching ecologists to analyze data, they are desperate to avoid thinking, and it's close cousin, judgement.
 They want a turn key analysis with a clear, unambiguous interpretation.
-Unfortunately that's not what AIC~c~ gives you.
+Unfortunately that's not what $$AIC_c$$ gives you.

 Issues where Brian and I agree: